open-telemetry/opentelemetry-collector-contrib/receiver/postgresqlreceiver/README.md

 3. v0.62.0, October 2022:

    - The feature gates are removed.
-   - Metrics collection using resource attributes are always emmitted
+   - Metrics collection using resource attributes are always emitted
-   - Metrics colleciton using the `database` and `table` metric attributes are no longer available.
+   - Metrics collection using the `database` and `table` metric attributes are no longer available.